spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202304.0/marketplace-product-feature-integration.md

 {% info_block warningBox "Verification" %}

-Make sure that you can filter products by merchant in `http://zed.de.demo-spryker.com/product-management`.
+Make sure that you can filter products by merchants at `https://zed.de.demo-spryker.com/product-management`.

-Make sure that you can see the merchant name in `http://zed.de.demo-spryker.com/product-management/view?id-product-abstract={id-product-abstract}}`.
-(Applicable only for products that are assigned to some merchant.
-See import step.)
+Make sure that you can see the merchant name at `https://zed.de.demo-spryker.com/product-management/view?id-product-abstract={id-product-abstract}}`.
+It is applicable only for products that are assigned to some merchant.
+For details, see [6) Import merchant product data](#6-import-merchant-product-data).

 {% endinfo_block %}